Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Phan Xuan Duong, independent energy consultant

 The Draft Electricity Law (amended) has been updated, revised and supplemented a lot so far and is continuing to receive comments to complete it in time to submit to the National Assembly for consideration and possibly pass it within 1 session at the upcoming 8th Session.
 I think that the Electricity Law (amended) should be issued as soon as possible because it brings efficiency to the electricity industry and the economy in general.
-If we keep expecting the Law to be completely complete and wait for everything to be completed before issuing it, I am afraid it will be very difficult and will not be suitable for the urgent needs of the moment.
+If we keep expecting the Law to be completely complete and wait for everything to be completed before issuing it, I am afraid it will be very difficult and will not be suitable for the current urgent needs.

-According to the Power Plan VIII, the target by 2030 is that the total capacity of power plants needed to serve domestic demand will be 150,489 MW, focusing on building thermal power plants using LNG 22,400 MW (14.9% of total capacity of power plants); onshore wind power 21,880 MW (14.5%); offshore wind power (WW) 6,000 MW (4%), solar power 12,836 MW (8.5%).
+According to the Power Plan VIII, the target by 2030 is that the total capacity of power plants needed to serve domestic demand will be 150,489 MW, of which the focus will be on building thermal power plants using LNG 22,400 MW (14.9% of total capacity of power plants); onshore wind power 21,880 MW (14.5%); offshore wind power (WW) 6,000 MW (4%), solar power 12,836 MW (8.5%).

 For onshore wind power projects, solar power can call for domestic investors or joint ventures, partnerships with foreign investors through implementation.
 Only two types of power generation, thermal power using LNG and GNG, need to be prioritized for development and require large capital sources.